philipwfowler/simple-membrane-protein-analysis/1-count-lipids.md

 	>Main< (examples) 7 % set lipids [atomselect top "resname POPC and within 3.6 of protein"]	atomselect1	>Main< (examples) 8 % $lipids num	1619

 The same answer as before which is encouraging!
 Now we can put the logic into a Tcl script, add the loop and file output and some comments, as before.
-To run the script, either type the following the Tk Console.
+To run the script ([1-count-lipids-vmd.tcl](https://github.com/philipwfowler/simple-membrane-protein-analysis/blob/master/examples/1-count-lipids-vmd.tcl)), either type the following the Tk Console.

 	>Main< (examples) 13 % source 1-count-lipids-vmd.tcl